brandon-rhodes/publicanus/README.md

   a view that lets me step back and look at the big picture of what tax obligations are approaching and what I will need to do to satisfy them.
+  Of course, in the vision, there are more than two supported tax forms;
+  but at least this prototype let me assemble all of the working pieces for the first time!

-* The interface that tax form code uses to traverse business data was another major focus of attention.
+* The interface that tax-form code uses to traverse business data was another major focus of attention.
   The last thing I want
   is to burden the authors of future Publican tax-form modules